VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/README.md

 ## Resources for Day 1:

-Slides for Day 1 will be posted here: https://docs.google.com/presentation/d/1AwYOtikPHr1GnPeedCDeGyRpgBNmESWkaVZfDqqYVwA/edit#slide=id.p
+Slides for Day 1 will be posted here.

-Video recording for Day 1 will be posted here: https://drive.google.com/file/d/10tUJw-M048uMjpyajorm8JBRyFrgAI3D/view?usp=drive_link
+Video recording for Day 1 will be posted here.

-If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu
+If you run into any issues or have any questions/concerns feel free to shoot me an email: vfajardorosas@ucsd.edu